-Machakos VTC principal urges parents to enroll their children to TVET institutions
+Machakos Town TVC principal urges parents to enroll their children to TVET institutions

-Machakos town Technical and Vocational College, (VTC) principal Dr. Timothy Kilonzo has encouraged parents to enroll their children to technical institutes to acquire vital skills to change their lives.
+Machakos town Technical and Vocational College (TVC) principal Dr Timothy Kilonzo has encouraged parents to enrol their children on technical institutes to acquire vital skills to change their lives.

-Speaking to Education News in his office, Kilonzo said skills have benefitted many students giving an example of a first year from the same college who is currently in Ireland after competing in Kenya in a program dubbed ‘mkulima majuu’
+Speaking to Education News in his office, Kilonzo said skills have benefitted many students, giving an example of a first-year student from the same college who is currently in Ireland after competing in Kenya in a program dubbed ‘mkulima majuu’

-“We nominated three of our teachers and they are heading to Germany after competing in expansion of green competencies a collaboration program between Germany and Kenyan government.
-Our trainers are among the 24 who qualified to proceed to Germany out of 30 institutions for three weeks fully sponsored.
+“We nominated three of our teachers, and they are heading to Germany after competing in the expansion of green competencies, a collaboration program between Germany and the Kenyan government.
+Our trainers are among the 24 who qualified to proceed to Germany from 30 institutions for a three-week, fully sponsored program.
 You see, skills can take you far.
-They will become trainer of trainees upon coming back to Kenya on green energy issues to mitigate climate change,” Kilonzo said.
+They will become Trainer of Trainers upon coming back to Kenya on green energy issues to mitigate climate change,” Kilonzo said.

 ALSO READ: